scala/docs.scala-lang/_overviews/toolkit/web-server-dynamic.md

 ## Serving dynamically generated content

-You can create an endpoint returning dynamically generated content with `@cask.get` annotation.
+You can create an endpoint returning dynamically generated content with the `@cask.get` annotation.

 {% tabs web-server-dynamic-1 class=tabs-scala-version %}
 {% tab 'Scala 2' %}